MicrosoftDocs/azure-reference-other/u-sql/catalog-views-u-sql.md

 | [usql.partitions](usql-partitions-u-sql.md)|

-### Examples
+## Examples
-The examples can be executed in Visual Studio with the [Azure Data Lake Tools plug-in](https://www.microsoft.com/download/details.aspx?id=49504).
+- The example(s) can be executed in Visual Studio with the [Azure Data Lake Tools plug-in](https://www.microsoft.com/download/details.aspx?id=49504).

 **Query the usql.databases view**